ljtill/bicep-scaffold/README.md

 Within the `src/` directory, there are the following artifacts:

-- `main.bicep` This Bicep file that will load the local configuration, default options and resource modules.
+- `main.bicep` This Bicep file that will load the local configuration, default options and resource modules
-- `defaults.json` This JSON file provides Bicep with a set of re-usable default values.
+- `defaults.json` This JSON file provides Bicep with a set of re-usable default values
-- `configs/` This contains the configuration files for the deployment and environments.
+- `configs/` This contains the configuration files for the deployment and environments
-- `modules/` This contains the base resource group and resource modules to quickly get started.
+- `modules/` This contains the base resource group and resource modules to quickly get started

 ---